-Renting a property from a private landlord
+Renting a property from a private landlord - tenant's advice

-There are more homes available to rent privately.
+There are more homes available to now rent privately.
 This gives you more choice and a quicker route into finding a home.
 If you are thinking about renting from a private landlord, make sure you know what's involved, your rights and responsibilities, and the rights and responsibilities of your landlord.

 You may find yourself at risk of being homeless for many reasons.
 Do not wait until you become homeless - tell us you are at risk of becoming homeless.
 If you need somewhere to sleep tonight contact us on 08081 968 406 or email firstname.lastname@example.org.